technoweenie/technoweenie.github.com/_posts/2011/2011-8-19-ie9-deletes-stuff.md

 })
 {% endhighlight %}

-This works great in all browsers, except IE9.
+This works great in all modern browsers, except IE9.
 We discovered that not only does IE9 send a real DELETE request, it also _follows the redirect_ with another DELETE.
 If that redirect points to another resource, you can get a dangerous cascading effect.

-[RFC 2616][RFC 2616] is not clear about what to do in this case, but suggests strongly that redirects are not automatically followed unless coming from a [safe method](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).
+[RFC 2616][RFC 2616] is not clear about what to do in this case, but strongly suggests that redirects are not automatically followed unless coming from a [safe method](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).

 > If the 302 status code is received in response to a request other than GET